COVID-19 Vaccine Rollout: Should Abattoirs Be First in Line?

 The result of shutting down slaughterhouses and retraining workers would be reduced pollution, improved public health, and the end of the terror and agony endured by millions of animals every day.

-In addition, we know that around 75% of recently emerging infectious diseases affecting humans are transmitted from other species and that factory farms and slaughterhouses are ideal environments for propagation of new viruses, so we might just avoid unleashing the next pandemic, too.
+In addition, we know that around 75% of recently emerging infectious diseases affecting humans are transmitted from other species and that factory farms and slaughterhouses are ideal environments for the propagation of new viruses, so we might just avoid unleashing the next pandemic, too.

 Should Australia inoculate abattoir workers during Phase 1?